-If you’re looking to give one a try, we recommend Gouda clay pipes from Holland.
+If you’re looking to give one a try, we recommend Gouda clay tobacco pipes from Holland.
 A major production hub for clay pipes all those centuries ago, it continues to produce the best ones today.

 There are only a few styles available from Gouda.
 If you’re willing to try clay pipes from elsewhere, they can become surprisingly ornate.
 Otherwise, we do like the marbled clay finish on some of the 7″ models.

 How To Choose The Right Smoking Pipe For You

 As we mentioned in the introduction, choosing a pipe can be a very challenging process.
 Yet, it’s not one that should be rushed!
 Most experienced pipe smokers will likely already know this after learning the hard way.

 Although buying tobacco products online has many conveniences, it’s not without its drawbacks.
 One of these is in being able to hold, touch and feel the products before you buy them.

 Admittedly, this is something of a disadvantage when buying a pipe as this is a key part of choosing one.
 Nevertheless, online commerce has progressed a lot over the years and it’s easy to return tobacco products for free if you’re unhappy.

 On a similar note, while Amazon is a great option as can be seen with the links above, you can always consider small independent merchants who specialise in tobacco pipes as well.

 Know The Different Shapes, Materials & What They Offer

 Many pipe smokers will agree that the best tobacco pipes are a deeply personal and subjective question.
 For instance, the most basic difference is that some people prefer bent stems while others prefer straight ones.